kato-im/articles/en/general/cheatsheet.md

 ********************************************************************************
 ## <a href="#video-calling" name="video-calling">Video Calling & Screensharing</a>

-Organization admins can enable **video calling**—which includes **voice calling** and **screensharing**—from the **Kato Labs** tab in [organization settings](https://app.kato.im/#/membership/_/kato-labs).
+Team admins can enable **video calling**—which includes **voice calling** and **screensharing**—from the **Kato Labs** tab in [team settings](https://app.kato.im/#/membership/_/kato-labs).
 For now, these are experimental features.
 Video/voice calling is supported in Chrome, Firefox, and Opera.
 Screensharing is supported in Chrome and Firefox, with some extra steps to enable it.
 For more info, see [Video/Voice Calling](/articles/en/voice-video/video-voice-calling) and [Screensharing](/articles/en/voice-video/screensharing).

 *(We also integrate with [Google Hangouts](/articles/en/voice-video/google-hangouts-integration) and [UberConference](/articles/en/voice-video/uberconference-integration).
 Just saying.)*